-In order to meet this challenge, organizations require Board tools, governance workflow and strategic analysis - and none alone is enough: they must be brought together and offered with top-notch global service and unparalleled security.
+In order to meet this challenge, organizations require all of the following: Board tools, governance workflow, and strategic analysis.
+They must be brought together and offered with top-notch global service and unparalleled security.